The 8 Best Infrared Sauna Blankets and Sauna Mats, According to Experts and Editors

 (Image credit: Courtesy of HigherDose)

-In a dream world, I have a custom, outdoor infrared sauna with benches to boot plopped in my backyard.
-But, I live in a New York City apartment and that sounds just about as impractical as impractical can be.
-That all said, I can still reap the detoxifying, stress-reducing, sweat-inducing rewards day in and day out with one of the best infrared sauna blankets or mats.
-They are hundreds of thousands of dollars more affordable than a full fledged build out, can be rolled up and stored in small spaces, and work just as well—if not better.
+In a dream world, I have a custom outdoor infrared sauna sitting next to my cold plunge tub in a sprawling backyard.
+But I live in a 700-square-foot New York City apartment so that pipe dream is quite impractical.
+Still, I can reap the detoxifying, stress-reducing, sweat-inducing rewards with one of the best infrared sauna blankets or mats.
+They are hundreds of thousands of dollars more affordable than a full-fledged build-out, can be rolled up and stored in small spaces, and work just as well—if not better—to improve your health and wellbeing.

 Do Infrared Sauna Blankets Really Work?